sheddyranking/Microsolft-Power-Bi./README.md

 ## Creating Our Model.

 > `Cardinality`: `one-to-many`=> table are joined on this bases when one has unique dimension and the other does not. `one-to-one`=> when both of the tables has the same dimension. etc.
+> `Cross Filter`: This shows the direction in which our data is going to be filtered, it could be `Single` or `Both`.